srsran/srsRAN_4G_docs/srslte_user_manuals/source/srsepc/source/2_epc_getstarted.rst

 Running the software
 ********************

-To run srsEPC with default parameters, you can do ``sudo srsepc`` on the command line.
+To run srsEPC with default parameters, run ``sudo srsepc`` on the command line. srsEPC needs to run with sudo admin privileges in order to create a TUN device.
 This will start the EPC and it will wait for eNBs and UEs to connect to it.

 srsEPC will start a TUN interface ``srs_spgw_sgi`` that will allow user-plane packets to reach the UEs.